fuww/sharedtermsandprivacy/content/terms-of-use.md

-terms-of-use
+---
+date: 2021-11-09 10:07:01+00:00
+title: "Terms of Use"
+---

-Terms of Use
+# Terms of Use

-1. FashionUnited
+1\.
+FashionUnited
 1.1 FashionUnited’s products and services are provided by FashionUnited International B.V., registered in the Dutch Chamber of Commerce under number number 67692036., FashionUnited Infonomy B.V., registered in the Dutch Chamber of Commerce under number 32078229 and FashionUnited Benelux Ltd., registered in the Dutch Chamber of Commerce under number number 34334453.
 These Terms of Use (“Terms of Use”) govern your access to and use of FashionUnited’s website, platform and additional services via your FashionUnited account.
 By accessing or using our website, platform and additional services you acknowledge that you have read and understood and accepted these terms of use and you agree to be bound by these terms of use and by our privacy policy >> https://fashionunited.info/privacy.

-2. Definitions
+2\.
+Definitions
 2.1 Account: the account to be created by the User via the Website in order to gain access to and to use the Platform.
 2.2 Agreement: the agreement between FashionUnited and the User with regard to the use of the Platform.
 2.3 Intellectual Property Rights: patent rights, trademark rights, copyrights, (registered and unregistered) design rights, databank rights and/or other (intellectual property) rights, database rights, or other products, as well as know-how, methods and concepts as may now exist or hereafter come into existence, and all applications therefore and registrations, renewals and extensions thereof, related to and arising out of the Platform, the Website and the FashionUnited Content, excluding the User Content.
-4. FashionUnited Content: all content that is offered via the Website and/or the Platform directly by FashionUnited or under license of a third party.
+2.4 FashionUnited Content: all content that is offered via the Website and/or the Platform directly by FashionUnited or under license of a third party.
-5. FashionUnited: FashionUnited B.V.
+2.5 FashionUnited: FashionUnited B.V.
 (Chamber of Commerce number 67673058), with its registered office at Hoogoorddreef 56 S, Amsterdam (the Netherlands), also trading under the name FashionUnited.
-6. Platform: the separated part of the Website, where only Users can provide themselves access via their Account.
+2.6 Platform: the separated part of the Website, where only Users can provide themselves access via their Account.
-7. Terms of Use: these general terms and conditions of FashionUnited.
+2.7 Terms of Use: these general terms and conditions of FashionUnited.
-8. User: the natural person or legal entity who registered and/or created an Account via the Website and is also indicated in these Terms of Use by “You”.
+2.8 User: the natural person or legal entity who registered and/or created an Account via the Website and is also indicated in these Terms of Use by “You”.
-9. User Content: all content a User submits, posts, displays, uploads or otherwise makes available on the Website or Platform.
+2.9 User Content: all content a User submits, posts, displays, uploads or otherwise makes available on the Website or Platform.
-10. Website: the website of FashionUnited that is accessible via the URL www.fashionunited.com, www.fashionunited.nl and/or other URLs.
+2.10 Website: the website of FashionUnited that is accessible via the URL www.fashionunited.com, www.fashionunited.nl and/or other URLs.

-3. Applicability Terms of Use
+3\.
+Applicability Terms of Use
 3.1 These Terms of Use apply to the use of the Platform and Website of FashionUnited and to every Agreement related thereto.
 3.2 The applicability of other terms and conditions of the User is explicitly rejected and do not apply to the legal relationship between the User and FashionUnited.
 3.3 By using the Platform, Website and/or creating an Account for FashionUnited you accept the applicability of the Terms of Use and the applicability of our policies and represent and warrant that you are bound by the Terms of Use and other policies of FashionUnited.
 In the event that an Account is blocked for whatever reason the Terms of Use are also applicable.